asi-im-bir/enhanced-port-scanner-public/README.md

 ---

+## ⚙️ Future Enhancements
+- Structured JSON/CSV output for SIEM or CMDB ingestion
+- RBAC and audit logging for governed scanning
+- Service banner fingerprinting (authorized only)
+- Automatic correlation with CVE databases
+- Auto-ticket generation and compliance dashboard

+---
-## 👩‍💻 From a Security Engineer’s Perspective — How I’d Use This Project
+## 👩‍💼  How I’d Operationalize This Project in the future

-> As a future Security Engineer, this tool forms the foundation for several operational and compliance improvements.
+>This tool forms the foundation for several operational and compliance improvements.

 | Security Objective | How I’d Apply It |
 |---------------------|-----------------|